salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentation.md

 [img-pixel-region]: images/moon2-zoom-to-pixels.png

-Here we simply perform a relational operation on the moon along the lines of "find all pixels with an intensity great than zero":
+Here we simply perform a relational operation on the moon along the lines of "find all pixels with an intensity greater than zero":

 ```matlab linenums="1" title="Pixels greater than 0"
 moon_binary = moon2>0;
 imshow(moon_binary)
 ```

+![A binary image that masks the moon.][moon2_binary_annotated]{width=350px}

-![…This mask contains 1s (or **true**) wherever there is a pixel inside the moon, and 0s (or **false**) for pixels in space.
+>This mask contains 1s (or **true**) wherever there is a pixel inside the moon, and 0s (or **false**) for pixels in space.
 Notice that the mask looks close but not identical to the mask we generated using the ROI circle tool.
-This mask has more noise in it, which is often the result from thresholding.][moon2_binary_annotated]{width=350px}
+This mask has more noise in it, which is often the result from thresholding.

->A binary image that masks the moon.

 [moon2_binary_annotated]: images/moon2_binary_annotated.png

+!!! note "An Unusually Easy Image"
-!!! note "NOTE: This is an unusually easy image to segment.
-Most images would have more noise in the segmentation."
+    This is an unusually easy image to segment.
+Most images would have more noise in the segmentation.

 #### Threshold by algorithm